 For the rest of his life.
 Lou Reed continued to make rock ‘n’ roll records, achieving a great comeback with his critically acclaimed New York album, released in ’89.
 It was Reed’s most successful album since the release of ’72’s Transformer, which featured the hit single, “Walk on the Wild Side.”
 It was also in ’89 that Davis dealt with the Milli Vanilli affair.
 He addresses that embarrassment in his new memoir, but one can’t help but think that yes, Milli Vanilli were embarrassing frauds, but other Arista artists such as Whitney Houston, Kenny G, Carly Simon, and Air Supply from the early ’80s on were also vexing to hear.
 One could be embarrassed to know millions of fellow Americans bought their records.
 Think about it: All that pandering pap is a major part of dumbed-down entertainment, as seen on American Idol, that leaves one embarrassed for the culture.
 One also feels bad for Clive Davis, an engaging and nice man with great work in his past, for being part and parcel of significant cultural decline.
 This can’t be what he had in mind when he pursued the Kinks, Patti Smith and Lou Reed in hopes of building a great record label.

-(Author’s Note: Thanks to Ricky Paul, Chuck Pennscott, Peter Stone Brown, Tracey Friedman and others who helped as this story was being assembled.)
+(Author’s Note: Thanks to Ricky Paul, Chuck Pennscott, Peter Stone Brown, Tracey Friedman and others who helped as this story was being assembled.
+Photo provided by the author)